Grammatical mood: Potential

 The potential mood is a mood of probability indicating that, in the opinion of the speaker, the action or occurrence is considered likely.
-It is used in Finnish, Japanese, in Sanskrit (where the so-called optative mood can serve equally well as a potential mood), in Northern Wu, and in the Sami languages.
+It is used in Finnish, in Japanese, in Sanskrit (where the so-called optative mood can serve equally well as a potential mood), in Northern Wu, and in the Sami languages.
 (In Japanese, it is often called something like tentative, since potential is used for referring to a voice indicating capability to perform the action.)

 In Finnish, it is mostly a literary device, as it has virtually disappeared from daily spoken language in most dialects.
 Its affix is -ne-, as in *men + ne + e → mennee "(she/he/it) will probably go".

 In Hungarian, the potential is formed by the suffix -hat/-het and it can express both possibility and permission: adhat "may give, can give"; Mehetünk?
 "Can we go?"

-In English, it is formed by means of the auxiliaries may, can, ought, and must: "She may go.".
+In English, it is formed by means of the auxiliaries may, can, ought, and must: "She may go."